-Imagine this: your screwdriver passes the machine capability study with an excellent Cmk value of 1.67 - exactly the threshold the automotive industry demands for safety-critical joints.
-The team is happy, the documentation is complete, the process is released.
+Imagine this: your screwdriver passes the machine capability study with an excellent Cmk value of 1.67 - exactly the threshold the automotive industry requires for safety-critical joints.
+The team is satisfied, the documentation complete, the process released.

-And then: a customer complaint.
-Defective screw joints from series production.
+And then: customer complaint.
+Faulty screw joints from series production.

-Contradiction?
+Contradictory?
 Not at all.
-This scenario occurs regularly in practice - and is almost always due to the same mistaken assumption: the MFU (machine capability study) is treated as proof of overall process quality.
+This scenario occurs regularly in practice - and is almost always due to the same flawed assumption: the MFU (machine capability study) is treated as proof of process quality.
 It is not.
-And that misconception can become very expensive.
+And this misunderstanding can become very expensive.

-This article explains what MFU and PFU actually measure, why the difference is critical in series production, and how to use both capability studies correctly for assembly testing, production monitoring, and assembly quality assurance.
+This article explains what MFU and PFU actually measure, why the difference is critical in mass production, and how to apply both capability studies correctly for reliable torque control, repeatability, and assembly quality assurance.

-The machine capability study (MFU) according to VDI/VDE 2645 Part 2 has a clearly defined purpose: it determines the stability and repeatability of the process influence factor "machine."
+The machine capability study (MFU) according to VDI/VDE 2645 Part 2[1] has a clearly defined task: it determines the stability and repeatability of the process influence factor "machine."

 That sounds precise - and it is.
-But this precision comes at a price: the MFU is a short-term study under deliberately idealized conditions.
+But that precision comes at a price: the MFU is a short-term study carried out under deliberately idealised conditions.
 Disturbance variables are systematically eliminated:

 • No operator change -> eliminate human influence